 All Ph.D. and M.S. graduate students are expected to do supervised research during their studies.
 Most Ph.D. and some M.S. students receive financial assistance from the department and other sources in the form of research assistantships, teaching assistantships, and system administration assistantships.
 Graduate Research Assistants (GRAs) work with faculty members on externally funded research programs.
 Graduate Teaching Assistants (GTAs) assist faculty in their teaching duties, usually by grading assignments and teaching recitation sections.
 Graduate Systems Assistants (GSAs) help administer the shared department computing resources, including the Linux, Mac, and Windows based machines.

+GTA/GRA/GSA appointments are highly competitive, typically awarded to the top 20% of the pool of admitted students.
 Most graduate students who are offered funding begin as GTAs or GSAs.
 We feel it is beneficial to our students to begin as GTAs/GSAs because it provides students and faculty the opportunity to become acquainted and allows students to find research topics of interest to them.
+GRA awards are determined by individual faculty members, based on their research grants and compatibility of the students’ qualifications.
+New students are offered GRA positions only in exceptional situations.

 Research groups in the department fund several graduate students, and a general overview of research areas in the department can be found at the department research pages.
 All research areas and groups listed on the research pages fund students.
 Research projects that are actively seeking to fund graduate students include: